rhyeen/microfront_reference/README.md

 ```

 For example, if the component was a dropdown menu, there may be 4 places in the current DOM that
 utilize this component.
-In this case, there would be 4 key/object pairs in `entities`, all with a
+In this case, there would be 4 key/object pairs in `instances`, all with a
 unique `<CONTAINER KEY>` values.

 These values can be randomly generated, assigned by a parent component, or assigned from an HTTP